-In March, every British Acupuncture Council member in the UK had their membership amended to 'non-practising' status; thus, together with every other BAcC member, I have been unable to see patients face to face.
-Some advertised that they 'practise remotely', or offer 'telemedicine'; I don't do that.
+Therefore, like other Scottish acupuncturists, I remain unable to see patients face to face.
+Some advertise that they 'practise remotely', or offer 'telemedicine'; I don't do that.
 However, I am here to take enquiries about treatment when we're able to get back to getting out.
+Contact me here.

 The general advice for everyone is to stay at home, as given at